This is one of those films that as a little MonsterGirl, it left a lasting impression on me.

 She answers him, ” No…apart. your life is today…but mine is the past” He looks at her putting his arm over her.
 Then he lifts himself up in order to face her directly, ” I don’t believe that Elisabeth/” She sadly explains to him, “I can’t be in your world I remain in mine.”

 Alan now rests his head on her breast.
-Still she hasn’t moved.
+Still, she hasn’t moved.
 Staring like a corpse.
-Pale and unemotional, while he clings to her so sweetly.
+Pale and unemotional, he clings to her so sweetly.
 As he holds himself close to her he grabs her hand.
 Suddenly he becomes startled, aroused by something that frightens him.
-He cries out,”Elisabeth!”
+He cries out, “Elisabeth!”
 She quite still very still answers his pleas, “Yes Alan” knowing that he has discovered the secret.

-He collapses back onto of her and says, “Oh thank heavens…for a moment I thought…that your heart had stopped.”
-Now the frame shows a close up of Elisabeth still unmoved by his feared revelation then his relapsing back into a fetal lovers embrace.
-Elisabeth’s face like marble so endlessly still and unmoved, and still so eerily quiet.
-She begins to talk in linear tone.
+He collapses back onto her and says, “Oh thank heavens…for a moment I thought…that your heart had stopped.”
+Now the frame shows a close-up of Elisabeth still unmoved by his feared revelation then his relapsing back into a fetal lover’s embrace.
+Elisabeth’s face was like marble so endlessly still and unmoved, and still so eerily quiet.
+She begins to talk in a linear tone.

 “My heart isn’t beating Alan…it hasn’t beaten for 10 years.
 I’m dead Alan….dead.”